Changes to your aid

 If your eligibility changes, we may be required to make adjustments to your awards.

 If it is necessary to revise your award, we will notify you via email to review your awards in Academica.
 You may also have a message from us in Academica in the Student Resources section.

 Selected for verification?
 You are required to submit documentation in order for us to confirm your financial aid eligibility.

 - Once the verification process is complete, your awards may be revised to reflect your correct eligibility.

-- If you fail to complete the verification process will not receive your financial aid funds.
+- If you fail to complete the verification process you will not receive your financial aid funds.

 Did you receive aid from another school in the same academic year?
 Mid-semester or mid-year changes or updates to your FAFSA or your student status may result in eligibility changes.